Hugs for Brady Foundation–

 Every year, over 13,500 children are diagnosed with cancer in the US.
 We started the Hugs for Brady Foundation to help end pediatric cancer for good.

 At Hugs for Brady, we operate with almost no overhead.
-Nearly 100% of every dollar raised goes directly towards…
+Money raised by the Hugs for Brady Foundation goes directly towards…

 - Funding advanced Cancer Research at centers such as The Rutgers Cancer Institute of New Jersey